 - Damage Resistant.
 When working in an auto repair center, accidents are bound to happen.
 You want to choose lighting solutions that are more or less impact resistant, waterproof, dustproof, and shatter proof.
 A good way to determine this is to look for the NEMA or IP rating to make sure it meets your needs.
 You can also check if a fixture is UL listed wet or damp for added protection.

 - Longevity.
 This factor is determined by how long the fixture will last and how long the bulbs last before needing to be replaced or repaired.
-A few good materials or options to choose would be polycarbonate coverings, LED bulbs, and die cast steel or aluminum housings.
+A few good materials or options to choose for a longer-lasting product would be polycarbonate coverings, LED bulbs, and die cast steel or aluminum housings.
 Remember, choose quality over convenience or cost for a longer lasting solution.
-LED’s are also better in terms of maintenance because they will need fewer repairs than other options since they don’t have filaments or electrodes as part of their operation.
+LED’s are also better in terms of maintenance because they will need fewer repairs than other options since they don’t have filaments or electrodes.

 3. Different Lighting Areas, Different Lights

 - You should also consider the area when choosing the lighting solution.
 For instance, work areas will need lighting that is brighter than your client waiting area.
-If you have work bays open to the elements, you have to get lights that can handle being exposed to outdoor elements as opposed to lights designed specifically for indoor applications.
+If you have work bays open to the elements, you have to get lights that can handle being exposed to outdoor elements.

 The most essential thing about finding the right lighting is to take your time and consider all your options.
-If you make sure you place a high premium on durability and efficiency, as well as choosing lights depending on area, you will find the right choice for your location.
+If you make sure you place a high premium on durability and efficiency, as well as choosing appropriate lights for your area, you will find the right choice for your location.